idamantium/uncommonplaces-jekyll/_projects/sextatnworks.md

 </li>
 </ul>

-<a href="http://sextant.works" target="_blank">Sextantworks</a> (formerly Wanderlust Projects) practices placemaking and experiential gift design through generosity, location, intimacy, and transgression..
+<a href="http://sextant.works" target="_blank">Sextantworks</a> (formerly Wanderlust Projects) practices transgressive placemaking and experiential gift design through generosity, location and intimacy.
 The Daily Beast called us “New York’s Wildest Underground Event Producers“.
 I started Sextantworks with N.D.
 Austin in 2012.
 We have produced dozens of site specific expereinces in New York City and abroad.